Getting Started¶

 make -j

-binary can be found in $BUILD_DIR/bin
+The abstractions binary can be found in $BUILD_DIR/bin.
+The dependencies

 are statically linked so the file can be moved to other locations on the same